We interviewed Sian Taylor from Box of Hope about the philosophy behind this charity project and why it’s a valuable lesson for kids and grown-ups.

 So far has it been tiring or rewarding, or both?

 Both (laughs).
 It’s very rewarding.
 Every year there is a different problem, whatever it might be.
-But in January, I went down to the Philippines with ICM (International Care Ministries) charity, and we gave out the boxes.
+In January 2019, I went down to the Philippines with ICM (International Care Ministries) charity, and we gave out the boxes.
 You actually saw the children receiving them and it was wonderful.
 And sometimes you pick up a box and it’s from someone you know!
 It is very rewarding.

 Do you want to get involved?
 Corporates can ask their employees to make their own boxes to donate, fill boxes at work or simply donate the value of a box.
 You’re also welcome to help run a box drive or volunteer four hours of your day checking the boxes.